-That said, I’ve do have a couple of recommendations around Jindabyne, in particular:
+That said, I do have a couple of recommendations around Jindabyne, in particular:

-If you are looking to unwind, then your best bet will be either the Banjo Patterson Inn or Lake Jindabyne Hotel.
+If you want to unwind with mates, then your best bet would be either the Banjo Patterson Inn or Lake Jindabyne Hotel.
 Both offer a decent pub-style menu (offering specials on alternative nights if you are on a budget) with a good selection of beverages and ample opportunity to kick on after if you so desire.

-Realistically though, there is no shortage of options all within easy walking distance of Nuggets Crossing (the main shopping centre).
+Realistically though, there is no shortage of options around Jindabyne, all within easy walking distance of Nuggets Crossing (the main shopping centre).

 If you are staying in one of the snow resorts, you’ll quickly be able to work out what’s worthwhile but just looking out for the crowds.